What Is Venture Debt Financing?

 With the immense number of business startup costs involved in launching a company, founders are always concerned with financing their ventures.
-But securing traditional financing as a startup is among the most difficult challenges within small business lending, so many startups turn toward equity investors, instead.
+But securing traditional financing as a startup is among the most difficult challenges within small business lending, so many startups turn toward equity investors instead.
 Companies aren’t always in a position to give up more ownership, though, which is when venture debt financing can be a crucial instrument.

 Venture debt financing is a type of small business loan in which a company takes on debt, rather than accepting money from an investor in exchange for equity.
 But venture capital loans are different from traditional small business loans.
-We’ll go through how these two types of financing differ, whether your business is eligible for either, and some alternative loans to consider.
+We’ll go through how these two types of financing differ, whether your business is eligible for either, and some alternative types of loans to consider.

-Venture debt financing is generally structured similarly to traditional medium-term business loans, with three-to-five-year repayment periods.
+Venture debt financing is generally structured similarly to traditional medium-term business loans, with three- to five-year repayment periods.
 Occasionally, they’re issued as business lines of credit or equipment financing.

 Venture loans can be exceptionally helpful when you need to: